Cisco Donation Program Guidelines

 Cisco requests may not include non-Cisco item requests.
 Any non-Cisco items must be requested separately so they are not subject to the Cisco processing delay.

 To be eligible for a Cisco donation, an organization must have an annual budget of no more than $20 million USD (your organization's most recent total expense as reported on your tax form), have a unique tax ID, and fall within one of the Cisco-approved nonprofit categories listed below.

 Direct-service charity organizations that primarily serve economically disadvantaged people are eligible to receive Cisco donations.
 Please make sure that your organization's primary mission and services correspond to one of the following organizational types:

 - Organizations that supply money, goods, or services to the poor

 - Organizations that provide rehabilitation to convicts, ex-convicts, alcoholics, drug abusers, or compulsive gamblers

-- Remedial reading and encouragement organizations
+- Educational services and remedial reading and encouragement

 - Low-income housing assistance organizations